ItzikMalkiel/DeepNanoDesign/README.md

 ```
 I. Malkiel, M. Mrejen, A. Nagler, U. Arieli, L. Wolf and H. Suchowski, "Deep learning for the design of nano-photonic structures," 2018 IEEE International Conference on Computational Photography (ICCP), Pittsburgh, PA, 2018, pp. 1-14.

-You can find it online: https://ieeexplore.ieee.org/document/8368462/

 ```
+You can find the paper here: https://ieeexplore.ieee.org/document/8368462/